nanomsg/nng/docs/ref/api/id_map.md

 > [!NOTE]
 > The `nng_id_map_free` frees the map itself, but will not free memory associated with
-> any strctures contained within it.
+> any structures contained within it.

 ## Store a Value